cwpearson/azure-pipelines-agent/README.md

 # azure-pipelines-agent

-Some notes on Azure Pipeline self-hosted agent setup.
+Self-hosted GPU agents for Azure Pipelines

 https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops

 The following steps are marked with (HOST) or (WEBSITE), suggesting whether the step should be carried out on the machine intened to be the self-hosted agent, or on the Azure Pipelines website.

-## (WEBSITE) set up PAT
+## (WEBSITE) set up a Personal Access Token

 Go to https://dev.azure.com/c3srdev